 For the past year or so, Alex Spalato, one of my mentees, kept asking me to look at Beans.
 She frequently talked about how fast it was and how she got perfect scores on various speed grading sites like Pingdom and GMetrics.
 “Head down, Tonya.
 Stay focused.”, I tell myself.

 Then one day, I got curious.
 What’s all the buzz about?
-Seriously, why is Thierry and Alex so passionate about it?
+Seriously, why are Thierry and Alex so passionate about it?
 Okay, I’ll take a look.

 Where do I start my review of Beans?